PocketNET/PocketNET/README.md

 This project is currently work in progress and is not currently functional.
 If you have questions, come and ask them in our [Discord chat](https://discord.gg/2ZsXumM) instead of opening issues.
 <!--If you have an issue, please make sure to check the [FAQs](https://github.com/PocketNET/PocketNET/wiki/FAQs) page before opening any issues.
 We are constantly fixing issues and are continuously updating, so please also ensure that you are up-to-date before opening any issues.-->

+### Can I contribute to the project?

+The answer is yes, create a fork and make the changes, then just request a Pull Request (PR) and a member of the development team will review the request.
+Thanks for contributing!

 ### Licence
 We're licensed under the GNU GPLv3, here's your copy: